TosbackCgusBridge-Bot/CGUs-versions/Theregister/Privacy Policy.md

 The Register may store your personal data on secure servers either on our premises or in secure third party data centres.

-Cogeco Peer 1, whose servers are located in the EEA, hosts The Register's Website.
+Aptum Technologies Ltd, whose servers are located in the EEA and the USA, hosts The Register's Website

 Your Rights